 - Perth International Airport is approximately five hours flight-time from Singapore.

 - If you do not hold an Australian passport, you will need a visa to visit and enter Australia.
 Check visa details and the strict quarantine information before booking your ticket.
+While you’re at it, check out what you need to know about COVID-19.

 - Currency is the Australian dollar.